In this article

-What information is included in the revenue report:
+What to expect from the revenue report:

 - Quick summary of the campaign sent: campaign name, subject line, date sent and total subscribers